UrbanInstitute/dynasim-shiny2/README.md

 ### mean_income_shiny.R

 This script takes the .csv files created in get_data.R and stored in the data folder, and turns them into an interactive shiny graphic.

+### /data

+The /data subdirectory contains .csv files which are created in the get_data scripts and used by `income_distribution_shiny.R`.

+### /www

+The /www subdirectory contains `shiny.css`.
+Shiny applications automatically look for material in the www subdirectory.
+The style sheet currently has a single universal css selector which changes the font in the Shiny application to [Lato](https://fonts.google.com/specimen/Lato).

 ### themes